Haohanmaiyami/hh-job-analyzer/README.md

 - Logic is split into modules under `src/`; database access is implemented with `psycopg2` and environment variables from `.env`.
 - Codebase is linted and formatted with `flake8`, `black`, `isort`, `mypy` and follows PEP 8.

+# Vacancy parser: OOP-based service that scrapes job postings from popular aggregators and stores them in PostgreSQL for further analysis and reporting.

 ## Project Description